-Wan Awk Phansa is an important festival for devout Thais as it marks the end of lent as well as the start of a new season following the end of heavy rains.
+Wan Awk Phansa is an important festival for devout Thais as it marks the end of lent and the start of a new season following the end of heavy rains.

 The holiday is recognised as a public holiday in Thailand and is marked on the full moon day of the eleventh lunar month.

 Wan Awk Phansa 2023, Buddhist Public Holiday Dates, Koh Samui